elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-8-2-administer-vsphere-using-the-vsphere-management-assistant.md

 >
 >         Any command that you can use on the host with esxcli you can do from the vMA as well.
 Here is a list of all the available options:
 >
->         [code]
+	>
 	>         vi-admin@localhost:~[192.168.2.110]> esxcli -h 192.168.0.103
->         Usage: esxcli [options] {namespace}+ {cmd} [cmd options]
+	>         Usage: esxcli
 	>
 	>         Available Namespaces:
 	>         esxcli Commands that operate on the esxcli system itself
 	>         allowing users to get additional information.
 	>         fcoe VMware FCOE commands.
 	>         hardware VMKernel hardware properties and commands for
 	>         configuring hardware.
 	>         iscsi VMware iSCSI commands.
 	>         network Operations that pertain to the maintenance of
 	>         networking on an ESX host.
 This includes a wide
 	>         variety of commands to manipulate virtual networking
 	>         components (vswitch, portgroup, etc) as well as local
 	>         host IP, DNS and general host networking settings.
 	>         software Manage the ESXi software image and packages
 	>         storage VMware storage commands.
 	>         system VMKernel system properties and commands for
 	>         configuring properties of the kernel core system.
 	>         vm A small number of operations that allow a user to
 	>         Control Virtual Machine operations.
->         [/code]
+	>
 >
 >         Most of these were covered throughout the whole blue print.
 >